Bnei Menashe: Political issues in Israel and India

-The mass conversions of Bnei Menashe after their immigration to Israel became controversial.
 In June 2003, Interior Minister Avraham Poraz of Shinui halted Bnei Menashe immigration to Israel.
 Shinui leaders had expressed concern that "only Third World residents seem interested in converting and immigrating to Israel."
-In the previous decade, 800 Mizo had immigrated to Israel and converted to Judaism.

 Ofir Pines-Paz, Minister of Science and Technology, said that the Bnei Menashe were "being cynically exploited for political purposes."
 He objected to the new immigrants being settled in the unstable territory of the Gaza Strip's Gush Katif settlements (which were evacuated two years later) and in the West Bank.
 Rabbi Eliyahu Birnbaum, a rabbinical judge dealing with the conversion of Bnei Menashe, accused the Knesset Absorption Committee of making a decision based on racist ideas.
 At the time, Michael Freund, with the Amishav organization, noted that assimilation was proceeding; young men of the Bnei Menashe served in Israeli combat units.